 Schwerer Transporthubschrauber (STH)

 In November 2018 Germany's parliamentary budget committee approved the Luftwaffe's future heavy transport helicopter acquisition program.
 For the foreseeable future, the German Armed Forces will need a successor for the medium-sized transport helicopter CH-53G.
-The Bundeswehr is flying an older version of the CH-53, which should be phased out by 2030 at the latest.
+The Bundeswehr was flying an older version of the CH-53, which should be phased out by 2030 at the latest.
 The new helicopters, which are budgeted at just under four billion euros, are said to be delivered to the Bundeswehr between 2023 and 2029.
 An RFP (Request for Proposal) was sent to the manufacturers in May 2018.

-The procurement program STH (Schwerer Transporthubschrauber - Heavy Transport Helicopter) is for about 45 to 60 helicopters worth about four billion euros.
+The procurement program STH (Schwerer Transporthubschrauber - Heavy Transport Helicopter) was for about 45 to 60 helicopters worth about four billion euros.
 Only the Sikorsky CH-53K King Stallion and the Boeing CH-47 from Boeing are considered the only competitors according to the requirements of the Air Force.
 This repeats the bidding competition of the 1960s, when the Bundeswehr had to decide between the CH-53 and the Chinook.
-The Bundeswehr is to receive in the coming decade, according to information from military circles 45 to 60 heavy transport helicopters.
+The Bundeswehr was to receive in the coming decade, according to information from military circles 45 to 60 heavy transport helicopters.

 By 2018 the German Air Force needed a successor device for their heavy helicopter CH-53.
 Lockheed offered the Sikorsky CH-53K, which completed its international premiere at the International Aerospace Fair ILA 2018.
 Likewise in the sky was the competition model of Boeing, the CH-47 "Chinook".
 Boeing's European marketing director Drew Magill advertised that his group already employs 600 people in Germany and works with 100 German suppliers.
 He promised to expand the research centers in Neu-Isenburg and Munich, when the German Armed Forces decided on the "Chinook".